1871fotc/1871fotc.github.io/docs/headstones/archaeological-digs.md

 ## Finding Thomas Mowbray

 Mr. Mowbray was a [prominent police magistrate in Brisbane](https://trove.nla.gov.au/newspaper/article/82175317).
-His headstone was destroyed as part of the 'Beautification Scheme', and discovered in 2011 as part of the Toowong Cemetery Archaeological digs.
+His headstone was removed as part of the 'Beautification Scheme', and discovered in 2011 as part of the Toowong Cemetery Archaeological digs.
 The headstone was reinstated in its original location.

 ![Starting the Archaeological dig in 2011](../assets/images/digs/2011/fotc-2011-dig-3.jpg){ width="96%" }